 For wine enthusiasts and ardent spa-goers alike, vinotherapy is a great blend.
-Vinotherapy, or spa treatments that utilize products containing ingredients from grapes and grape seed extracts, could almost be considered a vintage practice in Europe, particularly in notable wine regions such as France, Italy, and Spain, before spa-goers across the Atlantic were offered a taste.
-Now vinotherapy is the toast of many spas across the United States—from barrel baths and merlot body wraps to chardonnay facials and grape massage at spas spanning from Sonoma to the south of Texas to the east coast.
+Vinotherapy, or spa treatments that utilize products containing ingredients from grapes and grape seed extracts.
+This could almost be considered a vintage practice in Europe.
+We think particularly in notable wine regions such as France, Italy, and Spain, before spa-goers across the Atlantic were offered a taste.
+Now vinotherapy is the toast of many spas across the United States.
+From barrel baths and merlot body wraps to chardonnay facials and grape massage at spas spanning from Sonoma to the south of Texas to the east coast.

 Devotees have Mathilde and Bertrand Thomas, founders of French company Caudalie, to thank for shedding light on the therapy.
-In 1993, the husband-and-wife team met Joseph Vercauteren, a chemist specializing in polyphenols and professor at the University of Pharmacy of Bordeaux.
-He pointed out the anti-aging properties of grapeseeds, which were discarded during the wine-making process.
+In 1993, the husband-and-wife team met Joseph Vercauteren.
+This chemist specialized in polyphenols and professor at the University of Pharmacy of Bordeaux.
+He pointed out the anti-aging properties of grapeseeds.
 By 1995, the team launched the first products and named the line “Caudalie,” which in French denotes the length of time the taste of wine lingers in the mouth.
-(One second of persistence equals one caudalie.)
-Caudalie also trademarked the term vinothérapie, and in 1999, Mathilde and Bertrand opened the world’s first vinothérapie® spa in the Bordeaux region of France (the company has since opened three additional spas in Italy, Spain, and New York City).
+One second of persistence equals one caudalie.
+Caudalie also trademarked the term vinothérapie, and in 1999, Mathilde and Bertrand opened the world’s first vinothérapie® spa in the Bordeaux region of France.
+The company has since opened three additional spas in Italy, Spain, and New York City.

 It was Caudalie that first identified resveratrol, a polyphenol in red-wine grapes, as a potent skin-care antioxidant, meaning it slows the aging process.
 The company also developed and patented a stabilized version of this free-radical fighter that makes its vinotherapy products effective.